yguitton/training-material/events/2025-05-12-galaxy-academy-2025.md

 **We will open registrations on the 3rd of March**

-## Do you want to join the GTA as an trainer?
+## Do you want to join the GTA as a trainer?
 Please fill our [form](https://docs.google.com/forms/d/e/1FAIpQLSf_DVEdf7n9MWJe7XLa3UTPGMNE9y-F8S-EHXRrZ-twNETYrg/viewform?usp=sf_link) to indicate in what capacity you would like to help.

 ## Further information about the event